dacadeorg/algorand-development-101/content/algorand101_chapter_2.md

 ![](https://i.imgur.com/jKdyJLU.gif)

 Great!
 Now you can see the products in the console.
-Continue the next learning module to learn how to build the fronted components for your marketplace dapp.
+Continue the next learning module to learn how to build the frontend components for your marketplace dapp.